Anxiety

 Before we dive deep, here's what you need to know:

-• Evidence: POSITIVE for social anxiety; NEGATIVE for panic disorder; LIMITED for GAD
+Evidence POSITIVE but limited for social anxiety; NEGATIVE overall for panic disorder; LIMITED for GAD

 Bottom line: Gabapentin is a useful tool for specific anxiety presentations, but it's not first-line treatment, carries real risks, and won't work if underlying medical factors are driving your symptoms.